ADA-research/auto-verify/README.md

 auto-verify install abcrown --version most-recent
 ```

+**Note:** If a short hash is provided and cannot be resolved, the installation will fall back to the default version for that verifier.

 This allows you to:
 - Use the default tested stable version
 - Install a specific version by commit hash